 While driving towards Grand Canyon park village on north rim of Grand canyon on US93, you’ll get chance to drive through historic and popular old route 66 instead of taking I-40.
 Route 66 is another pop-culture icon you might have witnessed one or the other way in popular media.
 If you are driving by day then drive towards Peach springs from famous town of Kingman and you get to drive on route 66 from Kingman to Seligman.
 Be vary that route 66 can be lonely, even during broad daylight.
 Plan your gas refueling well in advance and have your roadside assistance handy.
 Why I mentioned to drive on route 66 by day is when we started on route 66 from Kingman, daylight was already fading due to early sunset of December.
 For us, most of the historic route was doused in peach blackness only to be illuminated by our car’s headlight.
 Darkness gained entirely different sense and meaning when it comes to driving by route 66 or reaching the Grand canyon park.
 It was like drifting in space where it’s the kingdom of dark matter.
 Light was like distant starts, occasional and far between, with no hope to reach out to them.
 Or them to us.

-After questing hard, returning back to the town, there’s nothing sweeter than muffled voices of merry and laughter seeping out of brightly lit tavern situated amongst snow landscape.
-We felt that same warm once we reached Grand Canyon park village and entered Yavapai tavern.
+In RPG world, after questing hard, returning back to the town, there’s nothing sweeter than muffled voices of merry and laughter seeping out of brightly lit tavern situated amongst snow landscape.
+We felt that same warmth, once we reached Grand Canyon park village and entered Yavapai tavern.
 Snow storm two days back had set up heartwarming Christmas setup for all visitors of Grand canyon.
-As we chose to stay inside village park itself (Yavapai lodge), we did not have much to worry about then just relaxing the chilled bones in the tavern and get ready for next beautiful sunlit day to enjoy most amazing and natural wonder if the world.
+As we chose to stay inside the village park itself (Yavapai lodge), we did not have much to worry about then just relaxing the chilled bones in the tavern and get ready for the next beautiful sunlit day to enjoy the most amazing and natural wonder of the world.

 Day of visit: 21-Dec-2021